An introduction to the categorical p-adic Langlands program: Introduction

 In the Banach case for $\ell=p$, the moduli stacks we consider are those defined in~\cite{emertongeepicture}.
-These are also ind-algebraic stacks, but their dimension grows with~$[F:\Qp]$, and the ind-structure is much more complicated: indeed, they are naturally formal algebraic stacks with only finitely many connected components (just coming from a condition on central characters).
+These are also ind-algebraic stacks, but their dimension grows with~$[F:\Qp]$, and the ind-structure is much more complicated: indeed, they are naturally formal algebraic stacks with only finitely many connected components (arising just from a condition on central characters).
 Furthermore, we do not expect them to admit any interesting global functions, and beyond the case of~$\GL_2(\Qp)$ (and the case of tori) we do not expect them to have non-trivial associated moduli spaces.

-In the analytic case the moduli stacks are defined in this paper (a more detailed discussion is going to appear in the forthcoming paper \cite{HellmannHernandezSchraen}) as the moduli stacks of equivariant vector bundles on the Fargues--Fontaine curve (or equivalently as moduli stacks of $(\varphi,\Gamma)$-modules over the Robba ring).
+In the analytic case the moduli stacks are defined in these notes (a more detailed discussion is going to appear in the forthcoming paper \cite{HellmannHernandezSchraen}) as the moduli stacks of equivariant vector bundles on the Fargues--Fontaine curve (or equivalently as moduli stacks of $(\varphi,\Gamma)$-modules over the Robba ring).
 As far as the dimension is concerned the analytic case behaves similar to the Banach case: the (expected) dimension grows with $[F:\Q_p]$ and should coincide with the dimension of the generic fiber of the formal stacks in the Banach case (and in fact conjecturally this generic fiber should be closely related to an open substack of the analytic moduli stack).
 However, these stacks now should not have an ind-structure but rather should be rigid analytic Artin stacks.
-Though there are a few more interesting global functions on these stacks we expect that they all arise from the theory of Hodge--Tate weights and hence the algebra of global functions still loses a lot of information about the moduli stack.
+Though there are a few more interesting global functions on these stacks we expect that they all arise from the theory of Hodge--Tate weights and hence the algebra of global functions still loses much of the information contained in the moduli stack.